eternaldensity/Sandcastle-Builder/README.md

 - Discoveries and Monuments now included in badge search
 - Italian plumber is much cheaper and easier to get, upgrades still cost the same

+#### mart0258
+- Auto show for new things: Never, Always, Not discoveries
+- Silenced a few things
+- Logged Flux Harvest
+- Notifies about flux crystals from Vaults

 ### 3.411

 #### Waveney